quintoandar/python-chain/CONTRIBUTING.md

 ### Core Folder

 You can find it on the following path: `<root>/chain/core`.
 There, you'll find every code of our core module.
-The code base is organized in the following sections (folders):
+The codebase is organized in the following sections (folders):

 * `domains` - All the domains of the application.